-At Valley Youth, we see young people as the centre of our work and as active decision makers in their own lives and communities.
-Our team is passionate about making sure young people are heard, engaged and empowered to live healthy and fulfilling lives.
-If you're a young person who spends time in Moonee Valley, we’d love to hear how we can support you, or how you can get involved.
+At Valley Youth, young people are the centre of our work and active decision makers in their own lives and communities.
+We are passionate about making sure young people are heard, engaged and empowered to live healthy and fulfilling lives.
+If you're a young person who spends time in Moonee Valley, we’d love to hear how we can support you and help you get involved.

 Check out our staff profiles for some more info about us and the work we do!

 Role: Coordinator Youth Development